fzakaria/fzakaria.com/_posts/2024-07-29-import-but-don-t-import-your-nixos-modules.md

 }
 ```

-In a [prior post]({% post_url 2024-07-28-nixos-option-inspection %}), I wrote about how it can be challenging to work bakcwards ⏪ from a NixOS option's value to where it was defined.
+In a [prior post]({% post_url 2024-07-28-nixos-option-inspection %}), I wrote about how it can be challenging to work backwards ⏪ from a NixOS option's value to where it was defined.

 Turns out, the answer in the post was _relatively simple_ and Nixpkgs has a gesture for discovering the answer via `definitionsWithLocations`.